 Since 2013, Özgür has worked as a Columnist for the Bilim ve Gelecek (Science and The Future) magazine.
 He writes popular science articles, which will soon be compiled and published in a book.
 One of his science fiction stories was selected by Nbeyin Magazine and was published alongside other captivating stories.
 He also writes articles about the philosophy, history, and methodology of science.
 Together with the astronomical society, Özgür has spent many nights observing the sky and taking time-lapses with his DSLR camera. Özgür has many other talents and interests, including Japanese Martial Arts and composing music on his guitar and harmonica.
 You’ll have a chance to hear some of his talent at camp!

 Oz is the Secretary of the Inspiring Science Association and one of the founders of ISEC.
-He was previously a mentor at ISEC 2019.
+He was previously a mentor at ISEC 2019 and 2020.

 Radka was born in Košice, Slovakia, but mostly grew up in the suburbs of Boston in the USA.
 Although she currently lives back in Boston, she has spent most of the last ten years in southern California, completing a Bachelor’s degree in astrophysics from the California Institute of Technology and working on research at the Owens Valley Radio Observatory.
 Her multi-wavelength research focused on blazars, which are complex black hole systems that spew a large amount of energy and radiation towards our Earth via relativistic jets.
 Luckily, these objects are so far away that this energy is not harmful to us.
 Instead, by studying the radiation from these objects, scientists can gain insight into powerful jet processes.
 Since graduating from Caltech, Radka has turned her energy away from research, and is instead pursuing science and astronomy outreach and education.
 She is currently an 8th and 9th grade science teacher and has previously worked as a museum guide at the famous Griffith Observatory.